ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 integrated with the AllenCCFv3 to further increase the practical utility of the DevCCF.
-These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing data and tissue distortion.
+These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing data and tissue distortion.[@Kronman:2023aa]

 Given the temporal gaps in the discrete set of developmental atlases, we also provide an open-source framework for inferring correspondence